Safe Banking joins the defense budget. What it means for weed.

 September 24, 2021

-This Week on Weed Talk News
+Weed Talk News

 All is quiet in the US senate on the cannabis reform front, but not in the house where the safe banking bill gets passed again, this time attached to the defense budget…so now what? plus…a former mayor from massachusetts gets sentenced to jail for bribery in a pay for a weed license scam…and the 31st annual freedom rally in boston celebrates legalization and open consumption of cannabis… sot keith saunders and cresco labs acquires 3 pennsylvania medical dispensaries for 90 million dollars on weed talk news next…